Compute Infrastructure for ML Workloads

 - Memory —

-cudaMalloc,cudaMallocAsync,cudaMallocManaged(unified),cudaHostAlloc(page-locked).
+cudaMalloc,cudaMallocAsync,cudaMallocManaged(unified virtual addressing where CPU/GPU share one address space),cudaHostAlloc(page-locked).
 The framework’s caching allocator (§6) sits on top.

 1